 - The service of a statutory demand on a debtor; and

-- If payment is not made the issue of a bankruptcy or winding up petition.
+- If payment is not made, the issue of a bankruptcy or winding up petition.

 The advantages of the insolvency route

-On the other hand, insolvency proceedings are public knowledge.
+However, insolvency proceedings are public knowledge.
 Petitions are advertised, and credit reference agencies take note of such advertisements and pass the information on to their customers.
 This will affect the debtor’s ability to obtain credit in future and this will damage their business, possibly irreparably.

 The disadvantages of insolvency proceedings